ronnahshon/aggadah-shiurim-website/public/darosh-darash-moshe.md

 breaking from the general "charge" of traveling when the cloud rises or rests.
-While this was an exception to the usual rules of the cloud's departure, it was not a violation of that charge because Hashem had commanded them to stay put, so there is no contradiction.]{.mark}
+While this was an exception to the usual rules of the cloud's departure, it was not a violation of that charge because Hashem had commanded them to stay put, so there is no contradiction.]

 [A profound *hashkafic* debate may also be underpinning the nuanced differences between these two midrashim.
 When we say that Hashem rewards